Panthers move to the verge of 2nd straight Stanley Cup title by beating the Oilers 5-2 in Game 5

-The Panthers improved to 10-3 on the road this playoffs.
+The Panthers improved to 10-3 on the road during this run, matching the NHL record for victories away from home in a single playoffs.
 They can hoist the Cup again as soon as Tuesday night if they win Game 6 on home ice in Sunrise.

+“It was very solid game, definitely," goaltender Sergei Bobrovsky said.
+"But the series continues and we are excited about the next game.
+It’s going to be a big game.”

 Marchand, Bennett and Sam Reinhart provided the offense.
 Marchand joined Mario Lemieux as the only players in the past half-century to score five-plus goals in a final multiple times, and his 13 career goals in the final are the most among active players.